syntasso/workshop/enhancing-a-promise/README.md

 > ☝🏾&nbsp;&nbsp;&nbsp;Note that `inherited_labels` is unique to how Zalando's Postgres Operator works.
 If you were using a different Operator (or writing your own!), a different change may be required (or no change at all).

-Following the Zalando [`docs`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels), we need to add `inherited_labels` in a particular spot.
+Following the Zalando [`docs`](https://github.com/zalando/postgres-operator/blob/master/docs/reference/operator_parameters.md#kubernetes-resources?:=inherited_labels), you need to add `inherited_labels` in a particular spot.

 From the top of the file, navigate to